ThePhD/ThePhD.github.io/_posts/2018-11-04-Writing Good Proposals.markdown

 Some people are very pedantic and particular, care very much about the language used, and catch onto this stuff very quickly.
 Or, they have been around for a long while and are have implemented these things and have been baptized in the holy fire of long-term compiler/library development and have the scars and triage experience and bug reports to prove it.
 Chances are,

-wording is going to be :horse: :poo: on the first writeup.
+wording is going to be 🐎 💩 on the first writeup.

 Ask someone for help.
 There are people who will help.
 If the feature is not big then other people may not be necessary: look at the Standard or other proposals (the latest revision, preferably).
 Look at the wording.
 It will help.